Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   Then we can add the packages we need:

-  - for markup/down (the latter TBC): `markdown-mode-2.3` and `markup`
+  - `markdown-mode-2.3` and `markup` for markup/down (the latter TBC),
-  - `csharp-mode` for csharp
+  - `csharp-mode` for c-sharp
   - for `php`: `ac-php` and `phps-mode`
   - for python: `jedi`, maybe more like `importmagic`, `lsp-jedi` (TBC: which lsp server)
-  - For java we mainly rely on eclim which is based on eclipse.
+  - for java we mainly rely on `eclim` which is based on eclipse.
     It is not at all clear how to install this.
     Maybe headless.
 TBC
     Seemingly, only plugins are available in tumbleweed.
-    Then there must be an installation of eclim, TBD.
+    Then there must be an installation of `eclim`, TBD.
     What are clear, are the `emacs` packages to access eclipse via `eclim` or directly.
     Also, TBC: which of the packages are obsolete if we have `eclim`.